joshuacheverecohen/test2/_texts/to-autumn.md

 - {:.indent-3}With a sweet kernel; to set budding more,
 - And still more, later flowers for the bees,
 - Until they think warm days will never cease,
-- {:.indent-6}For summer has o'er-brimm'd their clammy cells.
+- {:.indent-6}For Summer has o'er-brimm'd their clammy cells.

 - Who hath not seen thee oft amid thy store?
 - {:.indent-3}Sometimes whoever seeks abroad may find